mdavis-xyz/staves-typst/docs/docs.md

 - double flats are not yet supported.

+`notes-per-stave`: (Optional) Used to break a long scale over multiple lines.
+Line breaks will be inserted after every group of this many notes.
+If omitted, all notes will be placed on the first stave.
+Page breaks are blocked between staves of the same scale.

 `geometric-scale`: (optional) Number e.g. 0.5 or 2 to draw the content at half or double the size.
 This is about visual scale, not musical scales.